Game-Development-Resources/Autotile-47/README.md

 if (down and left ) { bit_count += down_left;  }
 ```

-Note that we only want to add the diagonal values if both the adjacent orthagonal tiles exist.
-When there are zero or one orthagonal tiles, we want to display diagonal tiles as disconnected from one another.
-This is demonstrated in th example image below (assuming we're autotiling the center tile):
+Note that we only want to add the diagonal values if both the adjacent orthogonal tiles exist.
+When there are zero or one orthogonal tiles, we want to display diagonal tiles as disconnected from one another.
+This is demonstrated in the example image below (assuming we're autotiling the center tile):
-* The upper-right tile doesn't have any supporting orthagonal blocks, so the center tile should be autotiled in a way that ignores the upper-right tile.
+* The upper-right tile doesn't have any supporting orthogonal blocks, so the center tile should be autotiled in a way that ignores the upper-right tile.
-* The upper-left and bottom-right tiles are only supported by one orthagonal block, so we also want to autotile the center tile while ignoring those diagonal tiles.
+* The upper-left and bottom-right tiles are only supported by one orthogonal block, so we also want to autotile the center tile while ignoring those diagonal tiles.
-* The bottom-left block is supported by two orthagonal blocks, so we want to autotile the center tile to it to create the appearance that all four tiles are connected..
+* The bottom-left block is supported by two orthogonal blocks, so we want to autotile the center tile to it to create the appearance that all four tiles are connected..

 ![image_orthagonal_diagonal_192x192](https://user-images.githubusercontent.com/6045676/173733185-d1431319-cf14-484f-bc4e-88890ff4cd13.png)